-During this time we expect that shipping and processing of orders, exchanges, returns and repairs will be slower than normal.
+During this time we expect that some processes such as exchanges, returns and repairs may be a little slower than normal.
 We will continue to do these operations, but are expecting each to take on average 2-3 days longer than usual.
 We thank you for your patience during these unprecedented times.

-Anyone displaying any symptoms or illness will stay at home.
+- Anyone displaying any symptoms of illness will stay at home.

 This is a hard time for small business in America and around the world.
 From disruptions to our supply chains to instability in the financial markets and consumer confidence, we have started to feel the effects.
 We appreciate each and every one of you, and thank you for your business and support.
-We will continue to support you in continuing our operations in as normal a fashion as possible.
+We will continue to support you by operating as normally as possible.

 Remember that the best safeguard for you and your family is distance and isolation.
 Sounds like a good time to get some fresh air, go explore a wild place and do some fishing.

 We will be monitoring the situation closely and post updates as needed.

 Did you know DRYFT is a small independent family owned business?
 The two owners, Nick and Sam, and their families run daily operations and oversee all aspects of the business.
 If you’ve ever reached out to us with questions you’ve likely talked to one of us.
 We hand pack each order ourselves, and take pride in the products we sell.
 We appreciate your business and support and would like to say thank you.
 We hope you enjoy the holiday season with your family and friends.